suchnsuch/Tangent/Documentation/Configuration/Notes.md

 # Code Options
 **Extra Wide Code** allows code blocks to expand outside of the normal width of a note.
 This can be very helpful when looking at code from verbose codebases.

+__Allow Unknown HTML Tags__ allows Tangent to start parsing HTML within notes starting with non-standard HTML tags.

+Enabling __Collapse Front Matter__ will make front matter collapsed by default.
+If you open the front matter in a particular note, that will be retained.